dawidsula26/jnp3/doc/Services.md

 ## API

-- `REQUEST GET_VAR: VarName -> (Time, [Value])`
+- `REQUEST GET_VAR: VarName -> [Value]`
 Returns timestamp of first value and list of values of given statistic based on data stored in the database.
 It returns data based on what is currently available in the database.
 It does not wait for any missing values.

 - `REQUEST GET_UPDATE: VarName, Time -> [Value]`
 Returns list of values of given variable with timestamps after given time.
-Values are sorted chronologically and there are no gabs, so there is no need to include timestamps.

-- `ASYNC INPUT APPEND_VAR: (VarName, Time, Value)`
+- `ASYNC INPUT APPEND_VAR: (VarName, Value)`
 Adds new value for given variable.
 If a value with a given timestamp already exists, it is ignored.
-Timestamp is included, because we may have gabs in calculated values.

 ## Scaling

 Read accesses can easily be scaled without any upper limit, because they can be satisfied with any information that is recovered from the database in a very simple transaction (basically `SELECT * FROM vars WHERE key = name AND time > t`).

 Writes may be problematic, but they should not be very difficult.
-Request can mix with writes in any way they want, and writes are guaranteed to not be contradictory.
-If we assume that trying to write value, that already exists, is ignored, then we should not need any synchronization between writes.
+Reads can mix with writes in any way they want, and writes are guaranteed to not be contradictory (and even when they are, we said that then we can choose arbitrary one).

 ## Load balancing